-The variation in baroclinicity, however, is essential to the annual cycle in MiMA.
-Fig. 8c shows that the weak north-south hemispheric asymmetry induced by extratropical topography is relatively unaffected by further zonal asymmetry in the tropics.
-There is further potential for amplification with all three forcings, as seen in Fig. 8d.
-In all these cases, the relative phasing between the mountains and "warm pool" could be important, and further experimentation (not shown) revealed that these configurations optimized the impact on the annual cycle.
-In particular, the curious introduction of an annual cycle in tropospheric temperatures seen in the W30.O4M1 and W30.O4M1.L01 integrations is sensitive to the phasing.
+The variation in baroclinicity appears essential to the annual cycle in MiMA.
+Fig. 8c shows that the weak effect of north-south hemispheric asymmetry induced by extratropical topography is relatively unaffected by further zonal asymmetry in the tropics.
+There is, however, further potential for amplification with all three forcings, as indicated by Fig. 8d.
+In both cases, the relative phasing between the mountains and "warm pool" could be important, and further experimentation indicated that these configurations optimized the impact on the annual cycle.
+In particular, the curious introduction of an annual cycle in tropospheric temperatures seen in the W30.OM1 and W30.OM1.L01 integrations is sensitive to the phasing.

 Integration W30.L01.O4M2 is notable for producing an annual cycle in TTL temperatures that eclipses that of observations at nearly all levels.
-This integration combines realistic zonal variation in tropical temperatures (induced by a 30 Wm-2 Q-flux), realistic variation in midlatitude baroclinicity (associated with a mixed layer equivalent to
+This integration combines realistic zonal variation in tropical temperatures (induced by a 30 Wm-2 Q-flux), realistic variation in midlatitude baroclinicity (associated with a mixed layer equivalent to 1 meter of sea water) and realistic extratropical wave propagation (induced by two 4 km mountains).
+The annual cycle here does include a radiative contribution associated with water vapor - a "tape recorder" in water vapor (Mote et al. 1996) appears in all MiMA integrations with an annual cycle in cold point temperature - but not from ozone, which is held fixed.